sensu/sensu-docs/content/sensu-go/6.5/api/authproviders.md

   }
 }
 {{< /code >}}
 payload parameters | All attributes shown in the example payload are required.
-For more information about configuring authentication providers, see the [authentication guide][1]. response codes  | <ul><li>**Success**: 200 (OK)</li><li>**Malformed**: 400 (Bad Request)</li><li>**Error**: 500 (Internal Server Error)</li></ul>
+For more information about configuring authentication providers, read the [authentication guide][1]. response codes  | <ul><li>**Success**: 200 (OK)</li><li>**Malformed**: 400 (Bad Request)</li><li>**Error**: 500 (Internal Server Error)</li></ul>

 ## Delete the configuration for a specific authentication provider {#authprovidersname-delete}